Akhilreddy175/Shared-Expenses-App/README.md

 # Shared Expenses App

 A backend REST API for tracking shared household expenses.
-Built as an internship evaluation project.

 Four flat mates — Aisha, Rohan, Priya, and Meera — have been tracking expenses in a spreadsheet since February 2026.
 Meera moved out at the end of March, Sam joined mid-April.
 The spreadsheet is messy: inconsistent date formats, duplicate entries, a settlement logged as an expense, unknown members, and more.
 This app solves that.